janus-idp/software-templates/scaffolder-templates/argocd-template-bootstrap/README.md

 # Quarkus Web Template

-This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy a simple quarkus application.
+This repository contains the Backstage Template used to bootstrap an OpenShift Project using ArgoCD.

 ## Repository Breakdown